On average, most people in long distance relationships tend to be at least 125 miles away from each other.

 There is something bittersweet about them being asleep in a different time-zone while you are up and ready to get on with your day.
 I started to miss my person.
 I began telling my colleagues and friends about my person and it came to my surprise that many people were in a similar situation as me.
 It was a completely different situation to begin with as I thought what I was doing was unheard of.

 Long distance relationships have come a long way in this millennium to keep love alive.
 With the rise of social media apps and being able to communicate regularly, many people are willing to stay in a relationship even if their other half is on the other side of the world.

-A student from the University of Westminster Rianna Lampert, 22, talked about her relationship with her long-term boyfriend who lives in Australia.
+Rianna Lampert, 22, talked about her relationship with her long-term boyfriend who lives in Australia:

 “I live on the opposite side of the world from my partner, making it extremely hard.
 But at the end of the day you can get to know someone’s heart and mind at a very deep level, very quickly and you don’t want to let that go.”